Tulane Stadium: Soul Bowl

+Final years

-Usage following the opening of the Louisiana Superdome
+Following the Superdome's opening

 On August 4, 1975, the day after the new Louisiana Superdome was opened, Tulane Stadium was condemned.
 Upon appeal by the university, the older concrete-and-brick section was deemed fit to use.
-However, the newer metal upper deck was declared unsafe, having rusted badly due to 36 years of exposure to New Orleans' humid climate.
-The stadium then continued in more limited use for five years with the smaller seating area, used for football practice, high school games, and other smaller events.
+However, due to 36 years of exposure to New Orleans' humid climate, the newer steel upper deck had rusted so badly that it was no longer safe.
+With Tulane and the Saints moving to the Superdome, Tulane Stadium continued in more limited use for five years with the smaller seating area, used for football practice, high school games, and other smaller events.

 John Curtis Christian School won Louisiana High School Athletic Association Class AA state championship games at the stadium in 1977 and '78.

 ZZ Top played Tulane Stadium during its Worldwide Texas Tour July 17, 1976.
 Fans rioted and threw objects at police officers, prompting Tulane to ban any future concerts on campus, a ban which has extended to Yulman Stadium.
 Twelve years prior, Tulane refused to host The Beatles on their second U.S. tour, forcing the band to play at the smaller City Park Stadium.

 The Denver Broncos used Tulane Stadium as its practice facility prior to Super Bowl XII, the first Super Bowl played in the Superdome, as had the AFC champions who participated in the three Super Bowls played there.